 In collaboration with local groups in Nicaragua, we have launched a community acupuncture school for health promoters, offering training for 50 volunteers and campesinos operating in places where severe health disparities are prevalent as a result of poverty, climate change, and injustice.

 Our goal is to help community health workers in establish and sustain health services for their own people in rural and urban areas of the country affected by trauma.

-Our 2019 Solidarity Immersion in Guatemala led to a partnership with a women’s indigenous cooperative in Coban.
-Women working in small villages were able to bring the NADA ear acupuncture back to their communities to support their struggle to create a better world in a place from where thousands of Q’eqchi’ tribal members are migrating north.
+We partner with indigenous Mayan community health cooperatives and community health projects that offer acupuncture for stress management alongside COVID-19 vaccine distribution and testing.
+Health Promoters working in small villages offer the NADA ear acupuncture for their communities to support their struggle to create a better world in places where thousands of Q’eqchi’ tribal members are migrating north.

 Vision en Accion, Mexico

 Catholic Diocese of Tarahumara, Mexico

 Finca Micelio, Nicaragua

 Casa Migrante, Ciudad Juarez, Mexico